 As a prerequisite to employment, all potential new employees must consent to a Criminal Reference Check and Vulnerable Sector Search at their own expense.
 In addition to the CPIC, all new employees must undergo a medical examination prior to commencement of employment.
 This medical relates specifically to the physical demands of the position and is designed to determine whether the applicant is capable of performing the essential duties of the job.

 Candidates selected for employment at Community Living Belleville and Area must complete four (4) hours of volunteered time at the selected location.
-This will provide the people supported with an opportunity to meet employment candidates and assist us in the decision-making process for new employees.
+This will provide the people supported with an opportunity to meet employment candidates and contribute to the decision-making process for new employees.
 It also provides potential, new employees with a better understanding of whom they will be supporting and what is expected of them.
 A decision to hire will be made after this visit.

-As job vacancies arise in other areas such as Administration, Support Services, etc., the positions are posted internally first, specifying the required qualifications.
-We only seek applications externally if we are unsuccessful in securing an appropriate candidate from within.
+As job vacancies arise in other areas, such as administration, support services, etc., the positions will be posted internally first, specifying the required qualifications.
+CLBA only seeks applications externally if it is unsuccessful in securing an appropriate candidate from within.

-Community Living Belleville and Area provides a variety of in-house training opportunities to our staff members.
+Community Living Belleville and Area provides a variety of in-house training opportunities to staff.
 Training includes: Non-Violent Crisis Prevention and Intervention, First Aid and CPR, Defensive Driving, Workplace Hazardous Materials Information System (WHMIS), Back Care, Personal Outcomes Measures Training, Rights Training, Medication Administration Training and Abuse Awareness Training.

 In addition to in-house training opportunities, Community Living Belleville and Area is committed to providing professional development and education by sponsoring employee attendance at professional workshops and conferences.

 How to Apply for a Job at Community Living Belleville and Area: